TimLoudon8/GED-Challenge-1/README.md

 Objects are spawned using a factory through the use of observers.
 Imgur link to UML chart: https://imgur.com/a/jwo9qCd

 The singleton calculates the player's Health and updates when they hit a bad object

+Note: there is a folder called "GED Challenge 1" and "GEDChallenge1Exe", these folders both have the executable file but are duplicated because I thought there was a problem when uploading using GitBash but there wasn't and I don't know hot to delete folders from Github.